Pigeons have been associated with humans for over 5000 years. They are an integral part of our sky across continents, countries, and regions.

 We know them primarily of two types- Domestic and feral.
 One of the fascinating species of domestic pigeon is the Ukrainian Skycutter.

-Here, we share a few interesting insights on this fascinating pigeon species.
+Here, we share a few interesting insights into this fascinating pigeon species.

 What is a Ukrainian Skycutter Pigeon?

-Ukrainian skycutter pigeon is a variety of domesticated rock dove pigeon (Columbia Liva) developed over centuries of selective breeding.
+Ukrainian skycutter pigeon is a variety of domesticated rock dove pigeons (Columbia Liva) developed over centuries of selective breeding.

-The pigeon is bred chiefly for high flying and is best described as the mix of different breeds of pigeon.
+The pigeon is bred chiefly for high flying and is best described as a mix of different breeds of pigeon.

-The skycutter pigeon is also famous by the names of Polish Orlik or Lublin Orlik.
+The skycutter pigeon is also famous for the names of Polish Orlik or Lublin Orlik.

 Origin & History of Ukrainian Skycutter Pigeon?